maplibre/maplibre-react-native/README.md

 # MapLibre React Native

-_React Native library for creating maps with [MapLibre Native for iOS & Android](https://github.com/maplibre/maplibre-gl-native)_.
+_React Native library for creating maps with [MapLibre Native for Android & iOS](https://github.com/maplibre/maplibre-gl-native)_.

 This project originated as a fork of [rnmapbox](https://github.com/rnmapbox/maps), a community-maintained React Native library for building maps with the Mapbox iOS and Android mobile SDKs.
 The original product